i-e-b/KVK/README.md

 ----
 * Use JSON as the interface, decompose arrays directly.
 * Re-compose to JSON
+* Improve the pointerless Ternary Search Tree to cope with arbitrary depth
+* Try mem-mapping pTST to files

 Schema-free data store as a set of Key-Value stores
 ===================================================